Exercise and Fitness as You Age

 Resources and references

-General information about exercise for older adults
+General information and exercise guides

-The Water Well – Discusses the benefits of water exercise for people with medical conditions like osteoporosis, diabetes, and back problems.
+Benefits of Aquatic Fitness – Discusses the benefits of water exercise for people with medical conditions like osteoporosis, diabetes, and back problems.
 (Aquatic Exercise Association)

 Optimal Dietary Protein Intake in Older People– New evidence that shows older adults need more dietary protein than do younger adults.
 (JAMDA)

 Protein intake and exercise for optimal muscle function with aging – Details how exercise and protein intake can help limit and treat age-related declines in muscle mass, strength, and functional abilities.
 (The European Society for Clinical Nutrition and Metabolism)